2025 Villach stabbing attack: Victims

-Suspect
+Perpetrator

+The perpetrator was 23-year-old Ahmad G. originally from Syria.
+He came to Austria at age 18, in either 2019 or 2020, after being denied entry into Germany, where other family members lived.
+In September 2020, Bavarian Police in Traunstein made a personal check on G. while on a train from Salzburg, during which he provided a fake Spanish identification card.
+Laufen Court sentenced him to a €700 fine, which he didn't pay, leading to a national arrest warrant on illegal entry and forgery charges in February 2021.
+Also in September 2020, he filed for asylum in Vienna, citing fears of conscription into the Syrian Arab Armed Forces.
+Ahmad G. received asylum in 2021 and held legal residency status in Austria at the time of the attack, living in a flat in Villach with two roommates.
+He had no prior criminal record in Austria, but on 12 April 2024, he was arrested by German authorities in Erfurt for the lapsed fine.
+He served three days at two jails in Thuringia before being released upon paying the fine.

+Investigation

-The detained suspect was 23-year-old Ahmad G., originally from Syria.
-According to witnesses and responding officers, the suspect shouted "Allahu akbar" and later mocked police who came to apprehend him.
+According to witnesses and responding officers, the perpetrator shouted "Allahu Akbar" and later mocked police who came to apprehend him.
 An image just before the arrest, in which G. is seen laughing and showing a raised index finger (representing Tawhid), was widely shared online.

-In the immediate aftermath, police spokesperson Rainer Dionisio, speaking to Austria's public broadcaster ORF, indicated that investigators had not yet determined if the suspect's motive was Islamic extremism and whether the suspect had acted alone, the latter due to reports of a second attacker.
-A day after the attack at a conference in Villach, the interior minister Gerhard Karner said that the suspect was influenced by an Islamic extremist motive and was linked to the Islamic State, but there were no signs of an accomplice.
+In the immediate aftermath, police spokesperson Rainer Dionisio, speaking to Austria's public broadcaster ORF, indicated that investigators had not yet determined if the motive was Islamic extremism and whether the perpetrator had acted alone, the latter due to reports of a second attacker.
+A day after the attack at a conference in Villach, the interior minister Gerhard Karner said that the perpetrator was influenced by an Islamic extremist motive and was linked to the Islamic State, but there were no signs of an accomplice.

+The weapon used in the attack, a 10-cm foldable pocketknife, had been purchased online three days earlier, which police considered proof that the attack was planned in advance.
 A search of Ahmad G.'s flat had yielded a self-made Islamic State flag, a written oath of allegiance to ISIS, as well as a video made the day of the attack, in which he again pledged loyalty to ISIS, saying he intended to be shot by police after the attack.
 G. had not made direct contact with the terror group itself.

 According to G.'s confession, he had intended to kill as many people as possible in the attack.
 Ahmad G. said he was radicalised through TikTok and YouTube over the course of three months.
 He was also active on Telegram and streamed several videos containing jihadist propaganda.

-Ahmad G. came to Austria at age 18, in either 2019 or 2020, after being denied entry into Germany, where other family members lived.
-In September 2020, Bavarian Police in Traunstein made a personal check on G. while on a train from Salzburg, during which he provided a fake Spanish identification card.
-Laufen Court sentenced him to a €700 fine, which he didn't pay, leading to a national arrest warrant on illegal entry and forgery charges in February 2021.
-Also in September 2020, he filed for asylum in Vienna, citing fears of conscription into the Syrian Arab Armed Forces.
-Ahmad G. received asylum in 2021 and held legal residency status in Austria at the time of the attack and lived in a flat in Villach with two roommates.
-He had no prior criminal record in Austria, but on 12 April 2024, he was arrested in German Erfurt for the lapsed fine.
-He served three days at two jails in Thuringia before being released upon paying the fine.
-The weapon used in the attack, a 10-cm foldable pocketknife, had been purchased online three days earlier, which police considered proof that the attack was planned in advance.

-Ahmad G. has been held on charges of murder and attempted murder in relation to terrorism, under maximum security at a jail in Klagenfurt, where he remained as of May 2025.